Morgantown, West Virginia: Utilities

-Electric service is provided by Mon Power, natural gas services by Dominion Resources, and water and sewage by the Morgantown Utility Board.
+Electric service is provided by Mon Power, natural gas services by Dominion Resources (operating as "Hope Gas"), and water and sewage by the Morgantown Utility Board.

-Cable television and cable Internet are provided by Comcast Communications.
-Landline telephone and DSL services are offered by Frontier Communications, with West Side Telecommunications telephone and DSL service available in some areas.
+Cable television and cable Internet are offered by Comcast Communications.
+Landline telephone, DSL, and Fiber-optic communication services are offered by Frontier Communications.
+Fiber internet is also available from Breezeline.
+West Side Telecommunications telephone and DSL service available in some areas.

 Trash pickup in the Morgantown area is provided by Republic Services.
 The City of Morgantown has adopted a weekly recycling program, as part of the Clean Community Concept, an initiative by the city government.